REWRITE THE PLAYBOOK

 Child Observation is the method of watching, listening, asking questions, documenting, and analyzing the observed words and actions of children as they interact with their surroundings and other people.
 Proper observation in childcare is crucial in helping educators and parents address the needs of early childhood development.

-This article will briefly discuss the purpose of child observation and provide some examples of child observation methods.
-We’ll also recommend some helpful tools that educators in daycares or preschools can use for their daily child observation reports that parents are only too happy to see when they pick up their children.
+This article will briefly discuss the purpose of child observation and provide some examples of methods for observing children, sample child observations, and details typically included in a child observation report.
+We’ll also recommend some helpful tools that educators in daycares or preschools can use for their daily child observation reports.

 The intention should be clear before you begin with child observation: is it to come up with an action plan with the parents to help improve their child’s behavior?
 Is it to document a child’s milestone or learning progress?
 Do you want the parents to see their child’s new skill as demonstrated in the creation of an artwork?
 Is it to closely track a child’s language development?

 When you begin with the end in mind, you can better prepare for the child observation and choose the most helpful observation method/s.

 A child observation report should be based on what was actually seen and heard and should be as detailed as possible.
 Here are some child development observation examples to help you document and meet the purpose for observing the child: